yaydede/yaydede/_pages/toolbox.md

 ## Who is this book for?

 The "causal inference" is the traditional framework for most statistics courses in social science and business fields, especially in Economics and Finance.
 As I tried to look at “prediction” from economists’ perspective, the book has become a “toolbox” that many social science and business students can follow and understand predictive methods beyond standard machine learning “code” applications.
 The book offers a new organization that helps students and faculty a smooth transition from "Inferential Statistics" to novel "prediction" methods.
-This transition starts with first few sections, which offer a window where a traditional training in inferential statistics meets with data analytics that focuses on prediction.
+This transition starts with the first few sections, which offer a window where a traditional training in inferential statistics meets with data analytics that focuses on prediction.

 This book is targeted at *motivated* students and researchers who have a background in inferential statistics using parametric models.
 It is applied because I skip many theoretical proofs and justifications that can easily be found elsewhere.
 I do not assume a previous experience with R but some familiarity with coding.